niklasf/shakmaty/README.md

 - Detect game end conditions: `pos.is_checkmate()`, `pos.is_stalemate()`,
   `pos.is_insufficient_material()`, `pos.outcome()`.

-- Read and write FENs, SANs and UCIs.
+- Read and write FEN, SAN and UCI notation.

 - Supports all Lichess variants: Standard chess, Chess960, Antichess, Atomic, King of the Hill, Three-Check, Crazyhouse, Racing Kings and Horde.
 Provides